Backstage Pass

 What if your next corporate event could inspire not just great business connections, but also a commitment to a greener future?

 As businesses increasingly recognize their role in combating climate change, the push for sustainability touches every aspect of corporate life.
-In the early 2000s, just 35% of the world’s top 250 companies (G250) reported on their sustainability efforts.
+In the early 2000s, just 35 % of the world’s top 250 companies (G250) reported on their sustainability efforts.
 Today, nearly all of them do.
-The World Economic Forum highlights this shift, noting that many companies have embraced The Stakeholder Metrics—a comprehensive framework that focuses on "people, planet, prosperity, and principles of governance."
+The World Economic Forum notes that many companies have embraced The Stakeholder Metrics—a framework focused on people, planet, prosperity and governance.

 Events, in turn, are increasingly measured by their environmental impact.
-Fortunately, making your corporate events more sustainable doesn’t require a complete overhaul of your planning process.
-By implementing a few simple, thoughtful changes, businesses can lead the way in hosting events that are positively impactful and eco-friendly.
+Fortunately, making corporate events more sustainable doesn’t require an overhaul.
+With a few thoughtful changes, businesses can host gatherings that are both impactful and eco-friendly.

 Here are eight simple ways to make your events more sustainable: